1- Which bodies regulate aviation in your country, under what basic laws?

 The system of economic regulation is generally controlled by the state.

-However, in specifc situations, as for Tocumen and Panama Pacifico international airports and Enrique Adolfo Jiménez Airport in Colon, administration and autonomy are regulated under specifc regulations.
+However, in specific situations, as for Tocumen and Panama Pacifico international airports and Enrique Adolfo Jiménez Airport in Colon, administration and autonomy are regulated under especial regulations.

 Safety and security is coordinated by the AAC with all authorities involved.

 The AAC, through its rules and regulations, has issued and developed a number of manuals and instructions related to access and security for airports.